 What is in Mel’s Mix?

 Regular garden soil is too dense for raised bed gardens.
-Mel’s Mix for square foot gardening adds in peat moss (or coco coir) and vermiculite which keeps the soil light and airy.
+Mel’s Mix for square-foot gardening mixes compost, coco coir, and vermiculite, which keeps the soil light and airy.

-Mel Bartholomew’s mix for the the best soil for raised bed vegetable gardening is simple:
+Mel Bartholomew’s mix for the best soil for raised bed vegetable gardening is simple:

-- 1 part compost – Make your own, or If you live in Arizona the compost from Arizona Worm Farm is great.
-If you use bagged, then a mix of several different types is best.
+- 1 part compost – Make your own, or If you live in Arizona, the compost from Arizona Worm Farm is great.
+If you use bagged, a mix of several different types is best.

 Measure each type by volume (cubic feet), not weight.

-You can also use up to 50 percent compost to 25 percent each of vermiculite and peat moss (or coco coir).
+You can also use up to 50 percent compost to 25 percent each of vermiculite and coco coir.

 Great news for Phoenix-area residents